ambernettech/chefdk-fundamentals/scene_06.md

 Now as an exercise I want you to define additional tests that validate the remaining resources within our default recipe.

-Add tests for the remaining package resources that are converged by the "setup" cookbooks default recipe
+Add tests for the remaining package resources that are converged by the "workstation" cookbook's default recipe

 You may also add tests for the file resource to ensure the file is present, that the contents are correctly defined, that it is owned by a particular user and owned by a particular group.